brikhotso/alx-system_engineering-devops/0x0F-load_balancer/README.md

 ### Setting Up Two Web Servers with Nginx

 1. **Install Nginx on both servers**:
-   - Access each server individually via SSH or another remote access method using its IP address.
+   - Access each server individually via SSH using its IP address.
 Once logged in, run the commands to install Nginx.
    - After logging in, update the package index and install Nginx:
      ```bash
      sudo apt update
      sudo apt install nginx
      ```
-   - Repeat this process for each server.
+   - Repeat this process for each server(write a bash script to automate your work.

 2. **Configure custom HTTP response headers**:
    - After installing Nginx, configure custom HTTP response headers by editing the Nginx configuration files.